 How do I sign up for this thing?

 Easy.
-All it takes is one written comment below any of our posts on Instagram, Facebook or MeWe and we’ll send you a message right away.
+All it takes is one written comment below any of our posts on Instagram, Facebook or MeWe and we’ll send you a message right away with a link to an online form.
 Just make sure before you sign in that your tape deck is working and set up properly to record sound from any audio source on a cassette tape.

 I live in America, can I sign in?